ToolGrid — Product & Engineering

 Applications read these files at startup.
 They use the values to configure behavior.
 Database connections use DB_HOST and DB_PASSWORD.
 API integrations use API_KEY values.
 Server settings use PORT and NODE_ENV.

 Different frameworks need different variables.
 Node.js needs PORT and NODE_ENV.
 Laravel needs APP_KEY and DB_CONNECTION.
 Django needs SECRET_KEY and DEBUG.
 Each framework has its own requirements.
+A related operation involves generating configuration files as part of a similar workflow.

 People struggle with .env files manually.
 Variable names must follow rules.
 They must start with letters or underscores.
 They cannot have spaces or special characters.
 Values must match expected formats.
 Ports must be numbers.
 Boolean values must be true or false.